carj/pyPreservica/docs/entity.rst

         print(content_object.metadata)
         print(content_object.asset.title)

-Each content object will contain a least one Generation, migrated content may have multiple Generations.
+Each Content Object will contain a least one Generation, migrated content may have multiple Generations.

 .. code-block:: python